fredgibbs/fredgibbs.github.io/courses/archives-algorithms/index.md

 ## Imagination over regurgitation
 This course eschews the typical course narrative in favor of a more exploratory adventure.
-Therefore, is not for anyone looking for a standard linear, information-delivery-centric kind of course.
+Therefore, it is perhaps not ideal for anyone looking for a standard linear, information-delivery-centric kind of course.
 There's nothing wrong with those; this just isn't one of them.
 Diversity is good.

 As you can see from the [schedule page](schedule), we spend roughly the first half of the course investigating the history of the archive and how it's been rapidly transformed in the last 30 years.
 Then, we spend roughly the second half of the course reading about the invisible algorithms  and decision making at work in modern society and theorizing about how the history of the archives might give us some insight into the future of a data- and algorithm-driven world.